Invariant measures for horospherical actions and Anosov groups: Introduction

 In order to formulate our main result precisely, we begin with the definition of an Anosov subgroup of $G$.
 Let $P$ be the normalizer of $N$, i.e., a minimal parabolic subgroup of $G$ and $\cal F:=G/P$ the Furstenberg boundary.
 We denote by $\cal F^{(2)}$ the unique open $G$-orbit in $\cal F\times \cal F$.
 A Zariski dense discrete subgroup $\Ga<G$ is called an {\it Anosov subgroup} (with respect to $P$) if it is a finitely generated word hyperbolic group which admits a $\Ga$-equivariant embedding $\zeta$ of the Gromov boundary $\partial \Ga$ into $\cal F$ such that $(\zeta(x),\zeta(y))\in\cal F^{(2)}$ for all $x\ne y$ in $\partial\Ga$.

 First introduced by Labourie \cite{La} as the images of Hitchin representations of surface groups (\cite{Hi}, \cite{FG}), this definition is due to Guichard and Wienhard \cite{GW}, who showed that Anosov subgroups (more precisely, Anosov representations) form an open subset in the representation variety $\op{Hom}(\Gamma, G)$.
 The class of Anosov groups include Schottky subgroups \cite{Q4} and hence any Zariski dense discrete subgroup of $G$ contains an Anosov subgroup (\cite{Ben}, \cite{Q5}).
-We also refer to the work of Kapovich, Leeb and Porti \cite{KLP} for other equivalent characterizations of Anosov groups, as well as to excellent survey articles by Kassel \cite{Kas} and Wienhard \cite{Wie} on higher Teichm\"uller theory.
-Although there is a notion of Anosov subgroups with respect to a general parabolic subgroup, we refer to Remark \ref{BRR} for the reason why we only consider Anosov subgroups with respect to minimal parabolic subgroups in this paper.
+We also refer to the work of Kapovich, Leeb and Porti \cite{KLP} for other equivalent characterizations of Anosov groups, as well as to the excellent survey articles by Kassel \cite{Kas} and Wienhard \cite{Wie} on higher Teichm\"uller theory.

-We let $P=NMA$ be the Langlands decomposition of $P$, so that $N$ is the unipotent radical of $P$, $A$ is a maximal real split torus of $G$, and $M$ is a compact subgroup which commutes with $A$.
+We let $P=NMA$ be the Langlands decomposition of $P$, so that $N$ is the unipotent radical of $P$, $A$ is a maximal real split torus of $G$, and $M$ is a compact subgroup that commutes with $A$.
 Note that any maximal horospherical subgroup arises in this way, i.e., as the unipotent radical of a minimal parabolic subgroup.

 The limit set $\La$ of $\Gamma$ is the unique minimal $\Gamma$-invariant closed subset of $\cal F$.
 Hence the following set